 Those Christians who accepted the teaching of the council of Chalcedon (451 AD) – that Jesus was both human and divine in nature –were called Melkites.
 The name Melkite is derived from the Syriac word melek, which means king.
 Marcian, the Byzantine Emperor of the new Roman Empire at the time, also accepted the teachings at Chalcedon.
 Those who claimed that Jesus had one nature, the Monophysites, rejected the teaching at Chalcedon.
 The Monophysites first used the name Melkites to refer to those Christians who shared the same Christian beliefs as the Byzantine Emperor.
 Eventually, however, the name Melkites became less derogatory and was finally adopted by those loyal to the teachings of Chalcedon as their own name.

 The Melkites originally formed the Patriarchates of Alexandria, Antioch and Jerusalem.
 They spoke Greek because this was the main language of the Middle East at the time.
-The Melkites has strong lies with Rome and Constantinople and for almost 200 years used the Antiochian rite of worship.
+The Melkites has strong ties with Rome and Constantinople and for almost 200 years used the Antiochian rite of worship.
 Eventually, the Copts formed the Patriarchate of Alexandria.
 The Patriarchate of Jerusalem remained Melkite.

 From the seventh century onwards Antioch suffered at the hands of Islamic oppression and persecution.
 The Melkites were targeted because of their Christian faith and their loyalty to the Byzantine Emperor.
 These events forced many Melkites to live in exile.
 For many years the Patriarchate of Antioch was battered, but not lost.
 However due to the Melkites' presence in Constantinople (which used the Byzantine rite of worship) and because of repeated attempts made by the Patriarchate of Constantinople during 960 and 1085 AD to Byzantinise Antioch, the Melkites eventually adopted the Byzantine rite in their Liturgy.